pedromfedricci/books-futures-explained/src/2_a_mental_model_for_futures.md

 This is not the only way to create a model of an async system since we're making assumptions on runtime specifics that can vary a great deal.
-It's the way I found it easiest to build upon and it's relevant for understandig a lot of real implementations you'll find in the async ecosystem.
+It's the way I found it easiest to build upon and it's relevant for understanding a lot of real implementations you'll find in the async ecosystem.
 Finally,

 please note that the code itself is "pseudo-rust" due to the need for brevity